 kPa (kiloPascals) - the measurement of air pressure used in MegaSquirt® computations.
 It ranges from 0 (vacuum) to 101.3 kPa (standard atmospheric pressure at sea level) to 250 kPa (21psi of boost) or higher.

-LIW: Acronym for long instruction word, an instruction set architecture which explicitly encodes several independent instructions, to be executed concurrently, in each "instruction word".
+LIW - Acronym for long instruction word, an instruction set architecture which explicitly encodes several independent instructions, to be executed concurrently, in each "instruction word".

-logic cell: A unit of FPGA "area" equivalent to one 4-input lookup table and one D flip-flop.
+logic cell - A unit of FPGA "area" equivalent to one 4-input lookup table and one D flip-flop.

-LUT: Acronym for lookup table.
+LUT - Acronym for 'Look-Up Table'.
 A small RAM (e.g. flip-flops with output multiplexer tree), usually 16 bits (sometimes 8 bits), that implements an arbitrary combinational logic function of 4 (respectively, 3) inputs.
 Often found with a number prefix that indicates precise number of inputs.
 Thus a 4-LUT is a 4-input (16 bit RAM) lookup table.

 Low Impedance Injectors - (a.k.a low-Z) Fuel injectors that are designed to run at a much lower current than would be supplied by a direct 12 volt connection.
 They require a special signal that is initially at full current (4-6 amps, a.k.a. “peak current”) for about 1.0-1.5 ms, but then drops down to about 1 amp (“hold current”) for the rest of the opening pulse.
 The resistance of a low-impedance injector is typically 1-3 ohms.

-LSU-4 - Bosch wide-band oxygen sensor, planned for use in the Precision Wideband Controller.
+LSU-4 - Bosch wide-band oxygen sensor.

 MAP sensor - Manifold Absolute Pressure sensor.
 Measure of the absolute pressure in the intake manifold (related to the engine vacuum), to determine the load on the engine and the consequent fueling requirements.
 The standard MAP sensor in MegaSquirt® is the MPX4250 (2.50 BAR, or 15 psi (vacuum) + 21 psig (boost)).